alexcumplido/vueling-tech-hack/README.md

-Potential paint points

-- Click event and next page fetch
-- Masonry Grid
-- Bonus: skeleton

 # Vueling Tech Hack | Front End Challenge ⚛

-This is a response to the [Nuwe challenge](hhttps://nuwe.io/dev/competitions/vueling-tech-hack/unsplash-viewer-app-frontend) required to participate in the Vueling Tech Hack hackathon 2023 february Hackathon.
-The goal is to build a modular price-card component starting from this [Figma](https://www.figma.com/file/8DTsCBsanZ0OEoLdiY1qzW?node-id=4:194) design.
-Visualize the [deployed project here](https://jump2-digital.vercel.app/).
+This is a response to the [Nuwe challenge](hhttps://nuwe.io/dev/competitions/vueling-tech-hack/unsplash-viewer-app-frontend) required to participate in the February Vueling Tech Hack 2023.
+The goal is to build an Unsplash viewer app starting from this [Figma](https://www.figma.com/file/8DTsCBsanZ0OEoLdiY1qzW?node-id=4:78) design.
+Visualize the [deployed project here]().

 **Quality test**